-Water by train - your Link to cool water in Seattle
+Water by train - your Link to staying cool in Seattle

-Like many of you, we’ve been watching the weather and listening to the kids complain about it being soooo hot.
+Like many of you, we’ve been watching the weather and dreading another heat blob headed our way.

-You can reach a lot of refreshing cold water from Link light rail.
+You can reach a lot of refreshing cold water or air-conditioned indoor relief from Link light rail.
 Here's a few of our favorite spots.

 Jump straight to the cooling options from these stations where you can click on the maps for directions: